Durkheim/String-Matching-Without-Scan-or-Regex/README.md

 ### Pseudocode

-I. Write a method solely dedicated to generating a list of matches through recursion II.
+I. Write a method solely dedicated to generating a list of matches through recursion<br/>
+II.
 Add the class methods :match?, :match_count, and :match_indices to String.
-Each method should reference the method used to generate the list of matches.
+Each method should reference the method used to generate the list of matches.<br/>
 III.
-Raise an exception error if the argument passed in for each method is not a valid type
+Raise an exception error if the argument passed in for each method is not a valid type<br/>

 ###Solution